yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 -----------------------------------------------------------------------------------------------

-Building a BVH is a little more complicated than using it.
-I mentioned previously that in a BVH, a node's bounding volume contains the objects of that node, including child nodes, if any, but otherwise has no relation to bounding volumes of sibling nodes.
-This makes it a little easier to build a BVH.
-For a good BVH, we'd also like to minimize the volume each node takes, and make bounding volumes of sibling nodes overlap less.
+Building a BVH is just a little more complicated than using it.
+I mentioned previously that in a BVH, a node's bounding volume has no relation to bounding volumes of sibling nodes.
+This makes it a little easier to build a correct BVH.
+For a correct and good BVH, we'd also like to minimize the volume each node takes, and make bounding volumes of sibling nodes overlap less.
 We'll work on building a good BVH later.
-Starting with an array of triangles, we organize them into a tree, such that the bounding box of a node contains all down-tree triangles and bounding boxes.
+Starting with an array of triangles, we organize them into a tree, such that the bounding box of a node geometrically contains all down-tree triangles and bounding boxes.

-We start with a single BVH node that contains all triangles and build the tree by recursively splitting the node:
+We start with a single BVH node that conceptually contains all triangles.
+We build the tree by recursively splitting the node, until all nodes have the number of triangles below a threshold.

 - Pick a direction
 - Sort triangles along the picked direction
 - Split the array in the middle, giving each part to a newly created BVH node
 - Link the created BVH nodes to the parent
 - Recurse to both child nodes

-We stop recursing, if the number of triangles in our current node is below a threshold.

 (XXX: Audit/Compile/Run pseudocode, or cut it)
 ```